Holidays Calendar for September 7, 2012

 • 1910 Died: William Holman Hunt, English painter, one of the founders of the Pre-Raphaelite Brotherhood.
 He is noted for his attention to detail.

-• 1892 Died: John Greenleaf Whittier, American Quaker poet and advocate of the abolition of slavery in the US.
-He is known for his poet Snow-Bound.
+• 1892 Died: John Greenleaf Whittier, American Quaker poet and advocate for the abolition of slavery in the US.
+He is known for his narrative poem Snow-Bound.

-• 1860 Born: Grandma Moses (nickname of Anna Mary Robertson Moses), renowned American folk artist who began painting at the age of 78.
+• 1860 Born: Grandma Moses (the nickname of Anna Mary Robertson Moses), renowned American folk artist who began painting at the age of 78.

-• 1857 The Mountain Meadows massacre began in southern Utah.
-Members of the Baker-Fancher wagon train were attacked by Utah territorial militia.
+• 1857 The Mountain Meadows Massacre began in southern Utah.
+Members of the Baker-Fancher wagon train were attacked by the Utah Territorial Militia.

 • 1812 The Battle of Borodino was fought during the French invasion of Russia.
 With at least 70,000 casualties, it was the single deadliest day of the Napoleonic Wars.

-• 1807 Born: Henry Sewell, New Zealand politician who served as the first Prime Minister of New Zealand in May 1856, his term lasted 13 days.
+• 1807 Born: Henry Sewell, New Zealand politician who served as the first Prime Minister of New Zealand in May 1856; his term lasted for 13 days.

 • 1533 Born: Elizabeth I of England, also known as Good Queen Bess and the Virgin Queen, Queen of England and Ireland from 1558 until her death.